 - 1. Go to the WebCenter instance you would like to customize and open the Customization admin page. - 2.
-In case any customization was done before, those files and values are displayed, if not, the page will show the standard WebCenter values. - 3.
-It is now possible to change images, colors, the font that is used and upload a static text file. - 4.
-After making your changes, click the Save button to save your customization.
+In case any customization was done before, those files and values are displayed, if not, the page shows the standard WebCenter values. - 3.
+Change images, colors, the font that is used and upload a static text file. - 4.
+After making your changes save your customization by clicking on the Save button.

 Note: After saving your customization, there is no need to restart the TomCat server, as the changes are applied upon saving or after loading a theme.
-Since WebCenter 16.X, the customization will need to be re-applied by the system and the effect is not shown immediately.
+Since WebCenter 16.X, the customization are re-applied by the system and the effect is not shown immediately.
 Reloading the customization may take as long as 2 to 5 minutes.